 In this article, we thought we’d explore an extremely important malaria topic that, for some reason, is less talked about.
 This topic is antimalarial medications (antimalarials).
 These will protect you from getting this mosquito-borne disease in places with malaria-carrying mosquitoes.

-Although many times drugs that cure malaria also are called antimalarials, mainly this term is referred to malaria prophylaxis drugs, and there are multiple different antimalarial drugs designed for different situations and cases.
-But no matter which drug you or your doctor decides for you to use, there are a few things that you need to consider before you start any drug course.
+Drugs that cure malaria are often called antimalarials or malaria prophylaxis.
+Prophylaxis basically means disease prevention.
+There are many different antimalarial drugs designed for different situations and cases.
+No matter which drug your doctor chooses for you, there are a few things that you need to consider before you start taking any medication.

-The first thing to remember is that no drug meant for malaria prevention is and ever will be 100% protective meaning that there is still a chance to get infected with malaria even if you are taking antimalarials.
-Granted these drugs do increase the ability of your body being able to prevent malaria if you get bitten by a mosquito that is a carrier for this virus by at least 90 percent, but still antimalarial drugs aren’t 100% like hardly anything in the world is.
-So you need to combine the antimalarial drugs with using personal mosquito protection measures like using insect replants, using a mosquito net while sleeping and wearing long sleeves and long pants so the mosquitoes cannot come in contact with your skin and bite you.
+- No drug meant for malaria prevention is or ever will be 100% protective.
+There’s still a chance that you will develop malaria, even if you’re taking antimalarials.
+Granted, these drugs do increase your body’s ability to prevent malaria by at least 90%.
+But antimalarial medications aren’t 100% effective so you’ll need to combine these with personal mosquito protection measures like insect repellents, mosquito nets, and wearing long sleeves and long pants.
+This will stop mosquitoes from coming in contact with your skin and biting you in the first place.

 - Antimalarials are drugs.
 If you’re taking any other medications, these antimalarials could react to that other medicine.
 This could weaken the effects of one of the drugs or, in the worst cases, cause drug allergies or other health complications.
 So, definitely ask your doctor about antimalarial drugs and any possible interactions with the other medications you’re taking.